oktadev/okta-blog/_source/_posts/2023-05-01-spring-boot-angular-crud.md

 After adding this, you should be able to run `mvn spring-boot:run -Pprod` and see your app running at `http://localhost:8080`.

-Everything will work just fine if you start at the root since Angular will handle routing.
+If you start at the root, everything will work fine since Angular will handle routing.
 However, if you refresh the page when you're at `http://localhost:8080/groups`, you'll get a 404 error since Spring Boot doesn't have a route for `/groups`.
 To fix this, add a `SpaWebFilter` that conditionally forwards to the Angular app.

 ```java
 package com.okta.developer.jugtours.web;